Writing Our Own Future

 Carefully carrying each bassinette from the other chamber, I place them by our bedside.
 Neither one stirs in their sleep.
 I watch how peaceful our children look.
-"I can't imagine a life without any of you in it…" I caress Asleigshia's cheek then look at Isa who only smiles.
+"I can no longer imagine a life without any of you in it…" I caress Aleigshia's cheek then look at Isa who only smiles.
 I stare at her for a few moments, contemplating.

 "What?"
 She gives me a bewildering look.
 I walk over to my secret drawer and pull out the chest with the small, black velvet bag I have hidden in it.
 "I've seen that bag before," she says.

 "You have?
 When?"
 I ask, thinking she is going to ruin the surprise.

 "I was by the window when you came back on your motorcycle one day, from the city, I guess, and I saw you opening it.
 But, I didn't know what was in it," she explains.